 Though the Epson PictureMate PM-400 is slightly dated (launched in 2015 ), it still produces one of the best photos.
 The colors are vivid and almost resembles the professional quality.
 This one has a high resolution of 5760 x 1440 and delivers standard prints of 4 x 6 inches and 5 x 7 inches.

 The PictureMate PM-400 uses a single cartridge comprising of all the colors.
-The only downside is that you will have to change the entire cartridge even when one of the inks run dry.
+The only downside is that you will have to change the entire cartridge even when one of the inks runs dry.

-It may not be the prettiest printers in the market, but it gets the work done.
+It may not be the prettiest printer in the market, but it gets the work done.
 And it does so rather beautifully.
 And most of the user reviews seem to agree on this matter.
-As user Steve describes it, "Pics are vivid, connects to every device with little effort."

 When it comes to the features, the Epson PictureMate PM-400 features wireless printing, meaning you can easily print from your phone or tablet.